 According to a new employability survey by Aspiring Minds in 2019, more than 80% of Indian graduates are unemployable.
 With the world venturing out into the Industrial Revolution 4.0, there is a huge skill gap in India.
 Although the education minister Prakash Javadekar has made it mandatory for Indian students to pursue at least 3 internships, the move is yet to be reflected in the university curriculums.

 Currently, I am pursuing a Common European Master’s Degree in Biomedical Engineering (CEMACUBE) at Trinity College Dublin, Ireland and RWTH Aachen, Germany.
 I interned in France during my Bachelor’s.
 So, I have quite some exposure to the European education system.
-Based on my experience, here are 7 things I found different from IIT BHU and maybe these 7 factors affect the world rank of Indian universities.
+Based on my MS in Europe experience, here are 5 things I found different from IIT BHU and maybe these 5 factors affect the world rank of Indian universities.